pranavdua02/College.ai-main/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Introduction
+## 🚀Introduction

-Welcome to College.ai, your comprehensive solution for exploring the capabilities of ChatGPT-4!
+ College.ai , your comprehensive solution for exploring the capabilities of ChatGPT-4!
 This project offers a variety of features, including a Home page, an About section, Ask_To_PDF functionality for training/uploading PDFs, Resume_Analyser for analyzing resumes, ATS for matching job descriptions and resumes, and examples for prompting in Ask to PDF.

 ## Dependencies